Groups

 • member_ids: A frozenset of member IDs for quick lookup.

-• canonical: A boolean indicating if the group is canonical (non-overlapping).
+• canonical: A bool indicating if the group is canonical (non-overlapping).

 • various set-like operations (union, intersection, difference, etc.).